In "Tech Tips" I list shortcuts and advice on things I have learned along the way producing digital art.

 Size matters...

-I draw on a large virtual surface, usually 17 to 22 inches at 300 dpi.
+I draw on a large virtual surface, usually 15 x 20 inches at 300 dpi.
 This makes for large .png (portable network graphics) files exceeding email limits on some services when sending them friends or publishers.
-If you don't already have a photo editor, I recommend NCH "PhotoPad" or one of the free apps, GIMP or Krita to reduce or crop finished work.
-You can also reduce file size directly in CSP, but I prefer an external app.
-You should also store CSP folders and .png files in the cloud or on an external drive.
+You can reduce .png file sizes directly in CSP, or with an external app.
+You should store CSP folders and .png files in the cloud or on an external drive.
+I often go back to previously drawn art to use details in new compositions.

 Make the lines disappear...